 It is no accident that more songs, movies and stories have been written about Paris than any other city in history.
 Upon arriving on the city’s dazzling doorstep, you immediately begin to feel the omnipresent ‘joie de vivre’ (cheerful enjoyment of life) invading your psyche.
 Charles Dickens once said, “There are only two places in the world where we can live happy; at home and in Paris.”
 Alluring passions flutter beneath its effortlessly sophisticated, urbane face, undoubtedly contributing to its notable reputation as the city of love.

 I’ve visited Paris three times.
 The first time I was 13 and I snuck up to the attic of my hotel with two friends to spy on the apartment across the lane where they were throwing an extravagant dinner party.
 We sat there, in awe, for what seemed like hours, watching a real-life Hollywood film unfold before our very eyes.
 That night was the first time I fell in love, and it just happened to be with Paris.
-The second time I visited, the relationship I was in came crashing down, which resulted in a lot of time walking the city alone, heartbroken.
+The second time I visited, I went alone and got joyfully lost amongst its streets.
 But solitude in Paris can be a luxury, especially when you are surrounded by that many shoe stores.
 The last time I went to Paris I was married to the love of my life, who danced along the Seine with me and kissed me under the Eiffel Tower.

 Paris gets in your skin.
 I lead a rather healthy lifestyle but after about five hours in Paris I started wondering if maybe I should take up smoking.
 Most Parisian women smoke, but in an intriguingly polished, Audrey Hepburn sort of way.
 Smoking a Parisian cigarette must be the equivalent of taking a shot of wheatgrass in other countries because I couldn’t find a wrinkle anywhere.
 They seem to cultivate themselves the same way they likely care for the herbs growing on their balcony, with ease, curiosity and love.